See below two descriptions of my former research activities—one aimed towards physicists, and the other aimed towards the general public..

 To figure out what dark matter is, we build some of the most sensitive experiments in the world.
 The general principle is this: we assemble a large mass of some material (for example, liquid xenon), instrument it with particle detectors that can detect collisions in the material, and monitor it for a length of time (depending on the particular study, this could be days, weeks, or years).
 If dark matter can scatter off atomic nuclei, and if dark matter particles are passing through our solar system, then this experiment should be able to observe these interactions.
 This is obviously a very simple picture—complications include noise from other background interactions, the purity of the material, and the efficiency of the detectors.
 So we also ensure that the experiment is incredibly clean, pure of both chemical and radioactive contaminants, and shielded from external radiation.
 This latter criteria can be met quite robustly by going deep underground; the Earth’s crust shields our experiment from cosmic radiation.
 A lot of dark matter experiments are located a mile or more underground in mines!

-My research specifically focuses on the use of liquid xenon and liquid helium to search for dark matter.
+My research specifically focused on the use of liquid xenon (a noble gas) and cryogenic (very cold) devices to search for dark matter.
 I focus on understanding the detectors and instrumentation we use to build these experiments.
 This includes studying the internal physics of noble elements and different technologies for particle detection.
 We have yet to observe dark matter interactions, but even the lack of a discovery is informative by allowing us to reject various physics models.
-The search continues!
+Although I am now a science policy professional, the dark matter search continues!

 Vetri Velan